DrupalDoesNotExists/crossbundlelib/README.md

 platform-compliant wrapper around bundles, sometimes it requires to inject a custom Netty encoder, so it could delegate to a custom bundle writing mechanism.

-Injection can be done only once per channel, so developers have to find a way to synchronize with other plugins.
-Check out [CrossBundleLib Injector](https://github.com/DrupalDoesNotExists/crossbundlelib-injector) that serves as a
+Injection can be done only once per channel, so `ChannelAlreadyInjectedException` is expected to be thrown.
-PaperMC plugin and does injecting by himself.
+Common adapter implementation also checks if previously injected adapter is the same as currently used and if it is, then injection is canceled quietly.

 Do note that the Player channel is unreachable during the `PlayerLoginEvent`, so You have to schedule the task with scheduler or use some later